- 22.09.2020: the extended recommendations of the Ministry of Education and Research of Estonia and Health Board can be found here.

 Many pre-schools use electronic learning environments (Eliis, e-pre-school) to issue school readiness cards.

 I am currently studying abroad and the university was closed.
 Do I have to pay tuition fees, rent, flight tickets to Estonia?

 Tuition fees are paid in accordance with the contract with the university and, in the emergency situation, are paid on the basis of university decisions or separate agreements.
 The same goes for the cost of living.
 If you consider it necessary to return to Estonia, the costs will be borne by you.
 Be sure to check the restrictions on returning to Estonia from abroad.

 Unfortunately, no, because going to study abroad and canceling studies there is a personal decision.

 What if I want to stop studying abroad and come to Estonia?

 Canceling studies abroad depends on the rules of the university and/or the study contract with the university.
-It is possible to enter higher education institutions in Estonia according to the conditions and time frame set by the schools.
+It is possible to apply for higher education institutions in Estonia according to the conditions and time frame set by the schools.
 Experience and subjects acquired so far may be transferable within Recognition of Prior Learning.

 ERASMUS+, ESK, Horisont

-FOR PARTICIPANTS IN THE EUROPEAN SOLIDARITY CORPS PROGRAM
+FOR PARTICIPANTS IN THE ERASMUS+ AND THE EUROPEAN SOLIDARITY CORPS PROGRAM

 FOR PARTICIPANTS IN THE HORISONT 2020 RESEARCH PROGRAM